bsvab/nosql-challenge/README.md

 ## <p style="color:#CC6600">Part 2: Update the Database</p>

-The magazine editors have some requested modifications for the database before you can perform any queries or analysis for them.
+The magazine editors requested modifications for the database before performing any queries or analysis for them.
 The following changes to the establishments collection were incorporated:
-- A new restaurant called 'Penang Flavours' is added to the database, and its business type ID is corrected.
+- A new restaurant called 'Penang Flavours' was added to the database, and its business type ID was corrected.
 - The magazine is not interested in any establishments in Dover, so all documents that contain the Dover Local Authority were removed.
 - Corrections were made on number values that were stored as strings to update them to the correct data types.
 <br>

-## <p style="color:#CC6600">Part 2: Exploratory Analysis</p>
+## <p style="color:#CC6600">Part 3: Exploratory Analysis</p>

 Eat Safe, Love has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid.

-The following qustions are answered via providing filtered dataframes displaying the relevant information:
+The following qustions are answered via providing filtered dataframes displaying the relevant information in each cell output.
+Please refer to the `NoSQL_analysis.ipynb` file for all outputs.
 - Which establishments have a hygiene score equal to 20?
 - Which establishments in London have a RatingValue greater than or equal to 4?
 - What are the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"?